chrrrisw/trove-js/README.md

 There are API docs [here](https://github.com/chrrrisw/trove-js/blob/master/docs/api.md) and you can build HTML API pages using ```grunt jsdoc```.

-There is a nice webpage at http://chrrrisw.github.io/trove-js/
+There is a simple search example at http://chrrrisw.github.io/trove-js/